Thinking about becoming a Delivery Manager?

 ~ ~ ~

 I spend a lot of time in schools, colleges and universities doing my piece to encourage children and young adults to consider working not just as a delivery manager but in the user centred design space in general.
-One thing I share are the qualities I think that I think are really important.
+One thing I often share are the qualities I think really matter in this kind of role.

-Here’s how I describe this to children in Y5 and Y6 at primary school, so 9 to 11 years old (and don’t worry, the rest of the article is written for people who’ve left school).
+Here’s how I describe it to children in Year 5 and 6 at primary school (so aged 9 to 11).
+And don’t worry, the rest of this article is for grown-ups.

 If you…

-are super organised (like you know what lessons you have each day and what things you’re doing after school)
+are organised (like you know what lessons you have each day and what you’re doing after school)

-good at remembering things (like remember when it’s your mum, dad or siblings birthday)
+are good at remembering things (like knowing when it’s your mum, dad, or sibling’s birthday)

-often look out for people (like if you spot someone in the playground looking a bit sad and ask if they’re ok)
+often look out for people (like noticing someone who looks a bit sad in the playground and checking they’re okay)

-…then you have the qualities of being a delivery manager.
+...then you already have the qualities of a great delivery manager.

 Right, let’s get into a bit more detail for any adults reading this.